-Right click on ‘Plan’ bar and click on ‘Format data series’ and then select Secondary access from the dialog window.
+Right click on ‘Plan’ bar and click on ‘Format data series’ and then select Secondary access from the dialogue window.

-Select actual bar → Right Click → Format data series → On the ‘Gap Width’ select 106% → Change fill color according to your requirement.
+Select actual bar → Right Click → Format data series → On the ‘Gap Width’ select 106% → Change fill colour according to your requirement.

-Now select ‘Plan bar’ → Right Click → Format data series → On the ‘Gap Width’ make it 314% →Change fill color according to your requirement.
+Now select ‘Plan bar’ → Right Click → Format data series → On the ‘Gap Width’ make it 314% →Change fill colour according to your requirement.